-Machine learning is responsible for most of the accomplishments in applications with artificial intelligence.
-Many popular services use it for their operation, e.g. systems that recommend content on Netflix, TikTok, and YouTube, search engines Google and Yandex, social networks Facebook and Twitter.
+Machine learning is responsible for most of the advances in applications with artificial intelligence.
+Many popular services use it for their operations, e.g. systems that recommend content on Netflix, TikTok, and YouTube, search engines Google and Yandex, social networks Facebook and Twitter.
 There are hundreds of such services — you use them daily without much thought.
-At the same time, each platform collects as much data on you as possible: what styles you like, most frequently visited pages, your triggers.
+At the same time, each platform collects as much data on you as possible: what genres you like, most frequently visited pages, your reactions.
 Then this information is used to train machines so they can predict what you might want to see or hear next.

-Machine learning (ML) is a division of artificial intelligence that provides systems with the possibility to learn from data arrays and improve based on experience rather than program code.
-To put it simply, it is methods applied to computers so they gain their own experience as people do.
-In science terms, it is methods of analysing input data that automate the development of the algorithmic model.
-It is based on the idea that machines can be self-sufficient when learning from data, identifying patterns, and then making predictions and coming up with the optimal solutions.
+Machine learning (ML) is a division of artificial intelligence that provides systems with the possibility to learn from data arrays and improve via experience rather than code.
+Put simply, it is methods applied to computers so they gain their own experience as people do.
+In technical terms, it is methods of analysing input data that automate the development of an algorithmic model.
+It is based on the idea that machines can be self-sufficient when learning from data, identifying patterns, and then making predictions and coming up with optimal solutions.

 ML is not a recent invention.
 It dates back to the 1960s and originates from pattern recognition and attempts to teach computers to do certain tasks without programming them.
 Developers of models wanted to see whether computers would be able to self-learn based on data.

-The term ‘machine learning’ was suggested in 1959 by scientist Arthur Samuel.
+The term ‘machine learning’ was coined in 1959 by scientist Arthur Samuel.
 He described it as a process that results in a machine capable of learning without being explicitly programmed to do so.
-It was relevant to his first invented program that learned to play draughts on its own.
+It concerned his first invented program that learned to play draughts on its own.
 Here is how popular research centres define this term:

 When developing a machine learning model, it is important to apply an iterative approach because when exposed to new data, it can self-adapt.
-A model trains itself based on previous calculations to come to reliable repeated solutions.
+A model trains itself based on previous calculations to obtain reliable, repeated solutions.

-ML goals are to learn a machine to predict results according to input data, to automate solutions of complex problems, and to increase the accuracy of results.
+ML goals are to teach a machine to predict results according to input data, retrieve solutions to complex problems, and increase the accuracy of results.
 To reach these goals, the following components are required:

-Most often, 3 ML methods are used: supervised, unsupervised, and semi-supervised.
-A supervisor means either a learning sample or an engineer that points out correct answers in defined objects.
+Three ML methods are commonly used: supervised, unsupervised, and semi-supervised.
+A supervisor can either be a learning sample or the engineer that indicates correct answers in defined objects.

-For each instance, a supervisor indicates a pair ‘situation—required solution,’ and a model learns from known input and output data, i.e. examples.
-Here classification (to predict a category) and regression (to predict a value) are applied.
+In each instance, the supervisor indicates a training set of input objects and corresponding output, that is, a situation and its solution, and the model learns from this known data, i.e. examples.
+Here classification (to predict a category) and regression (to predict a value) are used.

 Let’s assume that we have a dataset with two variables: bitcoin prices (input data) and ether prices (output data).
-We can build a model and using machine learning make price predictions based on the correlation between these cryptocurrencies.
+We can build a model and use machine learning to make price predictions based on the correlation between these cryptocurrencies.

-For each instance, the supervisor sets only a ‘situation,’ and the model must independently come up with a solution, that is, without examples, looking for dependencies in the input data.
+In each instance, the supervisor provides only a ‘situation,’ and the model must independently come up with a solution, that is, without examples, looking for dependencies in the input data.
 Here clustering (to divide according to similarities), association rules (to determine sequences), and dimensionality reduction (to identify dependencies) are applied.

-Let’s assume that we have data with litecoin prices for the past year.
+Let’s assume that we have data on litecoin prices for the past year.
 We can build a model and assign it a task to predict prices for this year without providing any marks (besides dates).
-After that, let it find patterns on its own, for example, according to seasons, weekends, and uptrends or downtrends.
+After that, let it find patterns on its own, for example, according to seasons, weekends, and upward or downward trends.

-For one part of the instances, the supervisor sets the pair ‘situation—required solution,’ and for the other — only ‘situation.’
+In one part of the instances, the supervisor provides the pair ‘situation—required solution,’ and in the other, only ‘situation.’

-In addition to 3 classic ones, engineers practise 4 more modern ML methods:
+In addition to 3 standard ones, engineers practise 4 more modern ML methods:

 Engineers involved in machine learning professionally also apply ensemble methods, i.e. multiple learning algorithms.
 A group of algorithms may provide more efficient predictions rather than each one individually.
 In addition, algorithms fix each other’s errors.

-ML algorithms determine certain patterns in data and put them to good use.
-They find natural dependencies that help to come up with error-free solutions and make the most precise predictions.
+ML algorithms identify certain patterns in data and put them to good use.
+They find natural patterns that better ensure error-free decisions and increase the accuracy of predictions.

-Moreover, today, machine learning teams create neural networks and provide deep learning more often.
-A neural network is a model with a set of artificial neurons and connections among them that is built similarly to a network of neuronal cells of a living organism.
-Here neurons are functions with a multitude of inputs and one output, while connections are channels for neurons to transfer data to each other.
+Moreover, machine learning teams today often create neural networks and conduct deep learning.
+A neural network is a model with a set of artificial neurons and connections among them that is built similarly to a network of nerve cells in a living organism.
+Here, neurons are functions with multiple inputs and one output, while connections are channels for neurons to transmit data to each other.

-ML develops at an unbelievable pace and is brought in everywhere.
+ML is developing at an incredible pace and is being adopted everywhere.
 All IT corporations have launched their platforms for custom machine learning.
-Other companies implement these solutions with their services to provide users with unprecedented advantages.
+Other companies are incorporating these solutions into their services to provide users with unprecedented advantages.

-Mail services use ML to protect from spam.
-Social networks apply it for automated face recognition and identifying relevant tags.
-Search engines leverage it to find out your preferences to show you personalised search results.
+Mail services use ML to fight spam.
+Social networks use it for automatic facial recognition and the identification of relevant tags.
+Search engines use it to learn your preferences to show personalised search results.

 Financial and investment companies need machine learning to analyse market data.
-Models help them and their investing clients to find investment opportunities, identify market trends, and choose better moments to buy and sell assets.
+Models help them and their investing clients to look for investment opportunities, identify market trends, and choose better moments to buy and sell assets.

 Insurance companies apply complex statistical models that use various data on clients to predict insurance events.
-When applying for the development of machine learning systems, these companies get rid of complex solutions to regular problems.
+By turning to the development of machine learning systems, these companies get rid of complex solutions to regular problems.

-Some car insurance companies take into account driving habits as one of the main factors when determining the insurance cost.
-They ask policyholders to install special devices inside cars to monitor indicators related to their driving habits.
+Some car insurance companies count driving habits as one of the main factors when determining insurance cost.
+They ask policyholders to install monitoring devices inside their cars for indicators related to their driving habits.
 This data is also used when predicting the probability of accidents and creating individual insurance plans.

-A striking example of ML is the improved possibilities of search engines.
+A striking example of ML is the improved capabilities of search engines.
 The development of machine learning algorithms and their implementation into search forms on e-commerce websites allows online shops to provide relevant results to user requests.
-A self-learning search engine will understand better what a user implies and will form a relevant result rather than concentrate only on what a user typed in.
+A self-learning search engine better understands what a user has in mind and will generate relevant results rather than focusing only on what is typed.

 Online shops, as well as offline retailers, engage with machine learning so models can analyse purchase history, and algorithms — recommend accompanying goods.
 For them, models also collect and analyse data and then use it to personalise marketing campaigns, optimise prices, and plan the supply of goods.
-At the last — to understand the needs of each customer individually.
+Finally — to understand the needs of each customer individually.

 ML has found demand in healthcare due to the emergence of devices and sensors that can use data for evaluating the health condition of patients in real time.
-Models help medical experts to analyse data for detecting trends and red flags that can lead to improvements in diagnostics and treatment.
+Models help medical experts analyse data to identify trends and red flags that can lead to improved diagnosis and treatment.

-Data analysis for detecting patterns and trends is used in the transportation field that requires an increase in route efficiency and predictions of potential issues.
+Data analysis to identify patterns and trends is used in the transportation industry, in which an increase in route efficiency and predictions of potential issues are required.
 ML models and algorithms have become useful tools for companies involved in delivery, freight traffic, and public transportation.

-Machine learning allows analysing huge chunks of data and increasing the precision of predictions.
+Machine learning allows analysing huge chunks of data and improving accuracy of predictions.
 Although it gives quick and precise results when searching for profitable opportunities or risks, the preparation of proper models might need additional sources and time.

-A combination of ML and cognitive computing might make it more efficient when processing big data volumes.
-Access to big data and neural networks facilitated machine learning in becoming even more beneficial.
+A combination of ML and cognitive computing can make it more efficient when processing large amounts of data.
+Access to big data and neural networks have facilitated machine learning becoming even more beneficial.

-When analysing data, a fundamental truth ‘garbage in, garbage out’ is still valid.
-However, modern ML algorithms are able not only to analyse incoming data but also to clean it to improve results.
+When analysing data, the axiom ‘garbage in, garbage out’ still holds.
+However, modern ML algorithms are not only able to analyse incoming data but also to filter and improve results.

-Duplicates and inaccuracy of data pose an issue for a business that strives for automating internal processes.
-The development of a machine learning model will allow increasing efficiency of data input and its quality, that consequently will significantly reduce the number of inaccuracies and duplicates.
+Duplications and inaccuracies in data are problems for a business that is striving to automate internal processes.
+The development of a machine learning model will improve the efficiency and quality of data input, consequently reducing the number of inaccuracies and duplications.

-ML already works inside services like Amazon and Netflix.
-Their users buy goods and services and then receive an offer for other interesting products.
+ML already works within services like Amazon and Netflix.
+Their users buy goods and services and then get suggestions for other interesting products.
 The more people consume, the better the system understands their preferences and the clearer it makes relevant offers that are as good as the advice of friends.
 It is a useful tool for improving customer service and loyalty.